Writing Task 2

 Understanding the Question

-Highlight the key words in the statement first of all and then analyse the instructions.
-For example....
+Highlight the key words in the statement first of all and then analyze the instructions.

 Grading